 At just 5 months of age August 2015, Emmett was diagnosed with Spinal Muscular Atrophy, Type 1.
-It is the most severe SMA type with life expectancy of about two years.
+It is the most severe SMA type that, in 2015, was untreatable.
+In 2015 Emmett started participating in an experimental drug program.
 We welcome you to join him on his journey ...

 March 9, 2015 is the day that Emmett Jeremiah arrived into this world.
 He was a beautiful little boy weighing 7 pounds 2 ounces.
 The delivery was spectacular.
 Emmett and his mom came through with flying colours.
 His dad was right there with them.
 The obstetrician commented that Emmett's mom was amazing in the delivery room and that she should have many more kids.
 Emmett's extended family fell in love with him.

 Fast forward to August 18, 2015 when Emmett was just over 5 months old.
 He was a beautiful little boy weighing 14 pounds and quickly closing in on 15 pounds.
 Emmett, just like the day he was born, is in a hospital.
 Spinal Muscular Atrophy, Type 1!
 Does anyone in your family have a genetic disease?
 The diagnosis is unquestionable.
 The hospital walls echoed with words and phrases that pressed in on Alisha and Josh.
 They could barely breath.
 "Genetic testing."
 "Possibly just SIX months to live."
 "Maybe he could live to 4 years."
 "You might hear him talk."
 "Tracheotomy."
 "Gastric feeding tubes."
 "No treatment."
 "No hope of recovery."
 "Experimental study."
 Emmett heard all of these words and he still smiled and giggled - he was even content when he got the blood work done - and he still brightened his parents' world, even though they looked at him through tears in their eyes and with hearts that had just been broken and crushed.